kaakaww/workshop-graphql-testing/README.md

 ## Step 4: Dynamic App Scanning with StackHawk 🦅

 [Sign up](https://app.stackhawk.com) for a StackHawk Developer account.
-Choose the Free developer account, and then "Scan My Application."
+Choose the Free Trial account, and then "Scan My Application."
 Follow the Get Started flow to:

 * Create your StackHawk API key
 * Create your first "application" in the StackHawk platform